 To the extent that a Distributed FNF Group Subsidiary to be distributed pursuant to this paragraph (e)(i) also holds, directly or indirectly, assets and liabilities attributed to the FNFV Group, then (x) such Distributed FNF Group Subsidiary will also be deemed a Distributed FNFV Group Subsidiary for purposes of paragraph (f)(i) and (y) in connection with the redemption of FNF Group Redemption Shares pursuant to this paragraph (e)(i) the Corporation will also redeem shares of FNFV Common Stock pursuant to the provisions of paragraph (f)(i), subject to the Corporation obtaining the FNF Group Redemption Stockholder Approval and the FNFV Group Redemption Stockholder Approval.
 In connection with any such redemption of FNF Common Stock and FNFV Common Stock, the Board of Directors will effect such redemption in accordance with the terms of paragraphs (e)(i) and (f)(i), as determined by the Board of Directors in good faith, with such changes and adjustments as the Board of Directors determines are reasonably necessary in order to effect such redemption in exchange for securities of a single Subsidiary holding the assets and liabilities of more than one Group.
-In effecting such redemption, the Board of Directors may determine to redeem the FNF Group Redemption Shares and the FNFV Group Redemption Shares in exchange for one or more classes or series of securities of such Subsidiary, in without limitation, for separate classes or series of securities of such Subsidiary, (I) with the holders of FNF Group Redemption Shares to receive FNF Group Distribution Subsidiary Securities intended to track the performance of the former assets and liabilities attributed to the FNFV Group held by such Subsidiary, subject, in each case, to the applicable limitations on the class and series of securities of the Distributed FNF Group Subsidiary set forth in the last paragraph of paragraphs (e)(i) and (f)(i).
+In effecting such redemption, the Board of Directors may determine to redeem the FNF Group Redemption Shares and the FNFV Group Redemption Shares in exchange for one or more classes or series of securities of such Subsidiary, including, without limitation, for separate classes or series of securities of such Subsidiary, (I) with the holders of FNF Group Redemption Shares to receive FNF Group Distribution Subsidiary Securities intended to track the performance of the former assets and liabilities attributed to the FNF Group held by such Subsidiary and (II) with holders of FNFV Group Redemption Shares to receive FNFV Group Distribution Subsidiary Securities intended to track the performance of the former assets and liabilities attributed to the FNFV Group held by such Subsidiary, subject, in each case, to the applicable limitations on the class and series of securities of the Distributed FNF Group Subsidiary set forth in the last paragraph of paragraphs (e)(i) and (f)(i).